mitranim/gow/readme.md

 ## Overview

-Watch Go files and execute a Go command like `go run` or `go vet`.
-Expects Go 1.11 or higher.
+"gow" is the missing watch mode for the "go" command.
+It watches Go files and reruns on changes.
 Works on MacOS, should work on Linux.
 Pull requests for Windows are welcome.

-Replaces https://github.com/Mitranim/gorun, which has become obsolete since Go 1.11.

 ## Why

 Why not other runners, general-purpose watchers, etc:

+  * Go-specific, easy to remember
-  * Go-specific: easy to remember, ignores non-Go files
+  * ignores non-Go files by default
   * better watcher: no unnecessary delays, not even a split second; uses the excellent https://github.com/rjeczalik/notify
-  * silent
+  * silent by default
   * no garbage files

 ## Installation